Skip to Main Content

 How you respond to feedback will depend on the type of improvement, update or correction that has been suggested or reported.
 For example, it may be:

 It’s good practice to acknowledge feedback by thanking your colleague or student for taking the time to write to you.
-If you have information that could help an instructor use your textbook or ideas about supplementary materials, you can also include these in your response.
+If you have information that could help an instructor use your OER or ideas about supplementary materials, you can also include these in your response.

 Attributions